 It’s important to note that this process takes time and hard work, both for your child and for you as a parent.
 It’s not just one practice session that brings about change, but a consistent effort over time.
 It’s also important to remember that as your child expands the comfort zone, he may still be tempted to go back to old ways from time to time.
 That’s why it’s important to have a plan and to work that plan to stay the course.

 At the heart of change both for the parent and the child is a reliance on God’s grace.
 Understanding the depth of emotions and the heart is important.
 As you work to help your child manage emotions, it’s important to remember that it’s ultimately God who brings about change.
 We must trust in him and seek his guidance as we navigate this journey with our children.

 The Motivate Your Child Action Plan

 Dr Scott Turansky and Joanne Miller, RN, BSN walk you through developing a character development plan personalized for your child.
-Begin by identify a tendency that concerns you, then select a character quality to overcome that tendency.
+Begin by identifying a tendency that concerns you, then select a character quality to overcome that tendency.
 Next are step by step instructions to move your child from Point A to Point B. Downloadable audio sessions give you tips along the way, and each chapter outlines a suggested meeting with your child to communicate a sense of coaching and partnership.
-To access the audio sessions, use the URL found on the first page of the manual.
+To access the audio sessions, use the URL found on the first page of the book.